elastic/connectors/docs/DEVELOPING.md

 # Connectors Developer's Guide

-## Network Drives Connector
+## Network Drive Connector

-Elastic Network Drives connector is provided in Elastic Connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+[Elastic Network Drive connector](https://github.com/elastic/connectors-python/blob/main/connectors/sources/network_drive.py) is provided in Elastic Connectors python framework and can be used via [build a connector](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).

-## Availability and prerequisites
+### Availability and prerequisites

 ⚠️ _Currently, this connector is available in **technical preview**_.
 Features in technical preview are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).